Diethyl malonate: Other reactions

 Like many other esters, this compound undergoes the Claisen ester condensations.
 The advantage of using this compound is that unwanted self-condensation reactions are avoided.
 Like other esters, this compound undergoes bromination at the alpha position.

 Diethyl malonate can be nitrosated with excess sodium nitrite in acetic acid to afford diethyl oximinomalonate, catalytic hydrogenolysis of which in ethanol over Pd/C affords diethyl aminomalonate (DEAM).
 DEAM can be acetylated to produce diethyl acetamidomalonate (useful in amino-acid synthesis), or can be added with 3-substituted 2,4-diketones to boiling acetic acid to afford in maximal yield variously substituted ethyl pyrrole-2-carboxylates of interest for porphyrin synthesis.

 Applications

 Naftidrofuryl, a vasodilator, is produced from diethyl malonate in ways that illustrate classical reactions: alkylations and decarboxylation.

 Diethyl malonate is used in the preparation of several medicinally useful compounds including vigabatrin, phenylbutazone, nalidixic acid, and rebamipide.
 Several pesticides are also produced from diethylmalonate, including sethoxydim and the derivatives of 2-amino-4-chloro-6-methoxypyrimidine.

+In perfumery, diethyl malonate contributes a "sweet, fruity, green, apple" aroma.